borea17/borea17.github.io/_posts/2020-08-22-MONET_summary.md

 the compositional structure of scenes (inductive bias) may help to reduce this complexity.
-Instead of decomposing the entire multi-object scene in one sweep, MONet breaks the image in multiple ($K$) tasks which it decomposes with the same VAE[^4].
+Instead of decomposing the entire multi-object scene in one sweep, MONet breaks the image in multiple ($K$) tasks which it decomposes with the same VAE[^5].
 As a result, the segmentation should produce similar tasks (structurally similar scene elements) such that the VAE is capable of solving all tasks.
-Thus, the authors argue that optimization of the model pushes towards a meaningful decomposition.
+The authors argue that optimization should push towards a meaningful decomposition.
-Furthermore, they empirically validate their hypothesis by showing that for the *Objects Room* dataset the reconstruction error is much lower when the ground truth attention masks are given compared to a *all-in-one* (single sweep) or *wrong* masks situation.
+Furthermore, they empirically validate their hypothesis by showing that for the *Objects Room* dataset the reconstruction error is much lower when the ground truth attention masks are given compared to a *all-in-one* (single sweep) or a *wrong* masks situation.

-Adding some more motivation: It might be helpful to think about the data-generating process: Commonly, *artifical* multi-object scenes are created by adding each object successively to the image.
+Adding some more motivation: It might be helpful to think about the data-generating process: Commonly, *artificial* multi-object scenes are created by adding each object successively to the image.
 Assuming that each of these objects is generated from the same class with different instantiations (i.e., different color/shape/size/...), it seems most natural to recover this process by decomposing the image and then decoding each part.

-[^4]: Philosophical note: Humans also tend to work better when focusing on one task at a time.
+[^5]: Philosophical note: Humans also tend to work better when focusing on one task at a time.

 ## Implementation

+### Data Generation

+### Model Implementation

+* **Attention Network**: For the implementation of the attention network, it is worth to look at the reconstruction error in more
+  detail:

 ## Drawbacks of Paper